Fidel Castro: Religious beliefs

 Castro's religious beliefs have been a matter of some debate; he was baptized and raised as a Catholic.
 He criticized the use of the Bible to justify the oppression of women and Africans, but commented that Christianity exhibited "a group of very humane precepts" which gave the world "ethical values" and a "sense of social justice", relating, "If people call me Christian, not from the standpoint of religion but from the standpoint of social vision, I declare that I am a Christian."
 During a visit of American minister and activist Jesse Jackson, Castro accompanied him to a Methodist church service where he even spoke from the pulpit with a Bible before him, an event that marked a beginning of increased openness towards Christianity in Cuba.
 He promoted the idea that Jesus Christ was a communist, citing the feeding of the 5,000 and the story of Jesus and the rich young man as evidence.
+In 2007, US president George W. Bush said: "One day the good Lord will take Fidel Castro away."
+In response, Castro stated, "Now I understand why I survived Bush's plans and the plans of other presidents who ordered my assassination: the good Lord protected me."

 Wealth

 Forbes magazine ranked Castro as the seventh wealthiest ruler in the world at an estimated personal wealth of approximately 900 million US dollars in 2006, going from 550 million US dollars in their 2005 list.
 The estimate is based on the magazine's assumption that Castro had economic control over a network of state-owned companies, including CIMEX, Medicuba, the Havana Convention Palace, and the assumption that a portion of their profits went to Castro through investments.
 Suggesting that Castro's fortune multiplied, growing from 103 million to 850 million euros, equivalent to 900 million dollars, in just three years, the Forbes article also referred to rumours of Castro's Swiss bank accounts with "large stashes" of this fortune.
 According to Juan Reinaldo Sánchez, a former personal bodyguard of Castro, his assets included Cayo Piedra, a private island; over twenty mansions; a marina with yachts; encrypted bank accounts; and a gold mine.
+Before his death, Castro vehemently denied the magazine's claims, calling them "repugnant slander", stating that his personal net worth was nil, and that his income amounted to approximately 900 Cuban pesos (US$40) per month.
+The head of the Cuban Central Bank also denied the possibility of Castro accumulating such a large sum.